-- The use of economic impact analysis rather than cost benefit analysis, despite the recommendations of the Auditor General and the opinions of most economists. - Miscalculations of retained expenditure, through poor survey administration. - Misplaced emphasis on visitor expenditure. - Reference to a report on induced tourism which is not publicly available, suggesting benefits that contradict published empirical findings.
+- The use of economic impact analysis rather than cost benefit analysis, despite the recommendations of the Auditor-General and the opinions of virtually the entire economics profession. - Miscalculations of retained expenditure, through poor survey administration. - Misplaced emphasis on visitor expenditure. - Reference to a report on induced tourism which is not publicly available, suggesting benefits that contradict published empirical findings.